 Like many of us I have spent the first few years of being an entrepreneur chasing shiny stuff, spending too much cash on courses to feel more legitimate and battling imposter syndrome daily.

 Trust me when I say things can get easier and it’s so worth it.
 Growing a business on your own terms is not a race, but it might well be one of the most beautiful things you’ll do in your life.
 Following my intuition and growing organically has allowed me to support hundreds of beautiful people with Yarrow Digital and also to build another business called Daydreaming Wolves, which is all about community care, creative embodiment and radical rituals and is such a joy to work in.

 It’s worth digging into your values, strengthening your creative expression

 and building your resilience.
 I’d love to support you.

 Inspiration and qualifications

-I have an MA in creative media and a BA in social science and creative writing, but honestly growing a small business has taught me much more.
+I have an MA in creative media and a BA in social science, business studies and creative writing, but honestly growing a small business has taught me much more.
 I worked my way through all kinds of online marketing and business courses and trained as a death midwife as well as in several body work and healing modalities.
 I’m currently studying philosophy with the Open University.

 There are also many, many people that have inspired me with their love, books and teachings, so I will name a few here – Clarissa Pinkola Estès, Dori Midnight, Beth Maiden, Jennifer Patterson, Starhawk, Marlee Grace and adrienne maree brown.